lastmile-ai/aiconfig/aiconfig-docs/docs/introduction/getting-started.md

 The AIConfig SDK supports [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for prompts, models, parameters, and arbitrary metadata in the `aiconfig`.
 For more details, see the [SDK Overview](/docs/category/sdk).
 :::

-### 6. Open the AIConfig in AI Workbook Playground.
+### 6. Open the AIConfig in AI Workbook Playground

 We can iterate on an `aiconfig` using a notebook-like editor called an **AI Workbook**.
 Now that we have an `aiconfig` file artifact that encapsulates the generative AI part of our application, the application code doesn't need to change even as the `aiconfig` is updated.